NCBI-Codeathons/pubmed-codeathon-team1/README.md

 ## METHODS
 ### Basic Workflow
-_Include a picture of the process, if time permits_
+_Include a diagram, if time permits_
-1. Connect to the PubMed API.
+1. Connect to the APIs (PubMed, iCite, ?) to retrieve PMIDs and corresponding data.
 2. Read the CSV files of search terms to use as search parameters for PubMed API.
 3. Query and retrieve (both Best Match and Date Sort implementations) author and publication attributes for 1st 2 pages (1st 20 results).
 4. Compare the author and publication attributes in retrieved results for the first page (1st 10 results) with second page (2nd 10 results) of PubMed Best Match algorithm results.